-Novel organocatalysts and cooperative catalytic procedures for the use of CO2 as synthetic building block
+Novel organocatalysts and cooperative catalytic procedures for the utilization of CO2 as a synthetic building block

-The global climate change is closely connected to the emission of anthropogenic greenhouse gases.
-The by far largest part of this emission is accounted to carbon dioxide (CO2).
-Beside the reduction of CO2 its use as synthetic building block is the central point of the overall CO2 management strategy.
+Various studies suggest a close connection between global climate change and the emission of anthropogenic greenhouse gases.
+By far largest part of this emission is attributed to carbon dioxide (CO2).
+Apart from the goal of reducing CO2 emissions, its use as synthetic building block is the central point of the overall CO2 management strategy.
 The atom economic and efficient utilization of CO2 as synthetic building block is closely connected to the effective activation of this very stable molecule.

-The aim of our work is the development of novel metal free catalysts, so called organocatalysts, for the synthesis of industrially relevant products with CO2 as C1-building block.
-The utilization of inter- and intra molecular cooperative effects as well as the combination of those catalysts with metal or enzyme catalyzed procedures in (sequential) one pot reactions shall lead to innovative and sustainable catalytic systems with high selectivity and energy efficiency, respectively.
-Those alternative methods with inclusion of up- and downstream steps shall afford a change and extension of the raw material base under utilization of CO2.
-Objects of our studies are transformations and products of high industrial interest and large CO2-fixation potential (synthesis of cyclic carbonates (A), polycarbonates (B), β‑keto esters and β‑hydroxy acids (C), Figure 1).
+The aim of our work is the development of novel metal free catalysts, so called organocatalysts, for the synthesis of industrially relevant products with CO2 as a C1-building block.
+The aim is that combining those catalysts with metal-catalyzed or enzyme-catalyzed procedures in (sequential) one pot reactions leads to innovative and sustainable catalytic systems with high selectivity and energy efficiency respectively.
+These alternative methods, taking steps in the upstream and downstream phases, are targeted at changing and extending the raw material base, utilizing CO2.
+Subjects under study include transformations and products of much interest to industry and large CO2-fixation potential (Figure 1).

 Phosphines are an important class of ligands in metal complexes.
-Due to their outstanding capacity in homogenous catalysis numerous publications concerning the synthesis of achiral and chiral phosphine based ligands have been reported.
+Due to their outstanding role in homogeneous catalysis, there have been numerous publications reported concerning the synthesis of achiral as well as chiral phosphine-based ligands.
 In addition many of them are commercially available.
-Phosphines and their derivatives are also important reagents in organic synthesis.
-For example, they mediate the conversion of alcohols to halides (Appel reaction), the olefination of ketones and aldehydes (Wittig reaction) and the synthesis of imines via Aza-Wittig reaction.
-In contrast to their tremendous importance as ligands and reagents the application of phosphines as organocatalysts is not very well established.
+However phosphines and their derivatives are not only employed as ligands but are also important reagents in organic synthesis.
+For example, they mediate the conversion of alcohols to halides (Appel reaction), the olefination of ketones and aldehydes (Wittig reaction) and the synthesis of imines via Staudinger reaction.
+In contrast to their tremendous importance as ligands and reagents, the application of phosphines as organocatalysts typically has a somewhat secondary role.